Vyral/brett-jennings-recruiting/_posts/2021-03-31-agent-on-fire-ian-batra.md

 20:50—Wrapping up today’s discussion

-Thanks for joining us for today’s “Agent on Fire” interview.
+Thanks for joining us for today’s “Expert on Fire” interview.
 I can’t wait to see what successes Ian and Laura make for their team in the months to come.
 If you have any questions about today’s discussion, don’t hesitate to reach out to your Real Estate Experts.
 We’d love to hear from you.